InspectorBoat/pixijs/README.md

 ### How to generate the documentation ###

-The docs can be generated using npm:
+The docs can be generated using

 ```sh
 npm run docs